madewhere/madewhere.co/content/tags/_index.md

 ---
 title: Tags
+description: Catch-all taxonomy for listing various features about a brand.
 ---

-Tags are a catch-all taxonomy for listing various features about a product.
-Browse the below tags to learn more about each one.